sametgul/sametgul.github.io/_tabs/about-me.md

 ---

-## Skills
+## **💻 SKILLS**

 ### **Programming Languages and Tools**

-- **C/C++:** Advanced proficiency, experienced in developing and optimizing software for embedded systems and control applications.
+- **C/C++:** Advanced proficiency in developing and optimizing software for embedded systems and control applications.
-- **Python:** Proficient in data analysis, machine learning, and automation scripting.
+- **Python:** Proficient in symbolic computation, control algorithms using ROS, OpenCV, data analysis, machine learning, and automation scripting.
+- **Java:** Skilled in software development for various applications.
 - **MATLAB/Simulink:** Extensive experience in simulation, modeling, and control system design.
-- **Verilog HDL:** Skilled in digital logic design and FPGA development.
+- **Verilog HDL:** Experienced in digital logic design and FPGA development.

 ### **Software and Technologies**

+- **Embedded Systems Programming:** Experienced in designing and implementing embedded systems.
+- **Android Application Development:** Skilled in developing and deploying Android applications.
-- **Version Control:** Git (experienced in version control workflows and collaboration)
+- **Version Control:** Proficient with Git for version control and collaborative development.
-- **Operating Systems:** Linux (proficient in system programming and command-line operations)
+- **Operating Systems:** Proficient in Linux for system programming and command-line operations.
-- **Design and Simulation:** Simulink, KiCAD, FreeCAD (for control system design, circuit design, and 3D modeling)
+- **Design and Simulation Tools:** Competent in Simulink, KiCAD, and FreeCAD for control system design, circuit design, and 3D modeling.
-- **Document Preparation:** LaTeX (for technical documentation and academic papers)
+- **Document Preparation:** Experienced with LaTeX for technical documentation and academic papers.

 ### **Soft Skills**